 Ivan Kaufman.
-Mr. Kaufman has served as our Chairman, Chief Executive Officer and president since June 2003.
-Mr. Kaufman has been Chief Executive Officer and President of Arbor Commercial Mortgage, LLC ("ACM") since its inception in 1993.
+Mr. Kaufman has served as our Chairman, CEO and President since June 2003.
+Mr. Kaufman has been CEO and President of ACM since its inception in 1993.
 ACM was our external manager from our inception through the middle of 2017.
 ACM remains active in the commercial real estate industry.
-In 1983, Mr. Kaufman cofounded a predecessor of Arbor National Holdings Inc. and its residential lending subsidiary, Arbor National Mortgage Inc., which went public in 1992.
+In 1983, Mr. Kaufman co-founded a predecessor of Arbor National Holdings Inc. and its residential lending subsidiary, Arbor National Mortgage Inc., which went public in 1992.
 In 1995, the company was sold to Bank of America.
-In connection with the sale of Arbor National Holdings, Inc., ACM was formed with a focus on multifamily lending, eventually becoming a seller/servicer for Fannie Mae and Freddie Mac and thereby creating the eventual platform of Arbor Realty Trust, Inc. In 2016, ACM sold its agency business to us, creating one comprehensive real estate finance franchise.
+In connection with the sale of Arbor National Holdings, Inc., ACM was formed with a focus on multifamily lending, eventually becoming a seller/servicer for Fannie Mae and Freddie Mac and thereby creating the eventual platform of Arbor.
+In 2016, ACM sold its agency business to us, creating a consolidated, comprehensive real estate finance franchise.